Steve Stricker WITB: Clubs that Led to Spectacular Success

 • Less forgiveness than the average golfer requires

-Titleist Vokey SM7 - 54 degrees
+Titleist Vokey SM7

 I feel this golf wedge provides maximum control on chip, bunker, and flop shots for drop and stop spin.
-Plus, it encourages playability for the short game artist looking for options around the dancefloor.
+Plus, it encourages playability for the short game artist looking for options around the dance floor.

 PROS